The-Poolz/APIs/README.md

 [![CodeFactor](https://www.codefactor.io/repository/github/the-poolz/apis/badge?s=740ae1e3b7dbe3f939056f89e5d009f7544c75a2)](https://www.codefactor.io/repository/github/the-poolz/apis)

 By default, Entity Framework does not support the ability to dynamically select by passing a string with the table name to get a DbSet.
 This is how this library came about.
-This library allows you to perform a SELECT query by passing `Request` object.
+This library allows you to perform a SELECT query by passing `Request` object, and your provider's `DataReader` definitions.

 ## Install

 ## Example usage:

-The first step is to create a DataReader for your SQL provider.
+***The first step*** is to create a DataReader for your SQL provider.
 It is easier than it might seem, to implement your DateReader inherit the abstract class `BaseDataReader`.
 This abstract class have core logic for read SQL data.
 You first need to specify your database provider.
 Next, you need to define `CreateConnection()` and `CreateReader()` for your provider.

 **Example for MySql provider**
 ```c#